Facebook says on track to reopen all U.S. offices by October

 The COVID-19 pandemic has changed the way businesses and employees work, giving rise to a hybrid work model, which is part work-from-office and part remote.

-As economies emerge from the depths of the pandemic, several companies, including Google (GOOGL.O) and Microsoft (MSFT.O), have given employees options to choose their work location and remote work preferences.
+As economies emerge from the depths of the pandemic, several companies, including Google and Microsoft, have given employees options to choose their work location and remote work preferences.

 While some of Facebook’s EMEA and APAC offices are already open, the company said it would continue to track its Latin America (LATAM) offices.